Kimmi Cranes is a Lake Tahoe wedding photographer specializing in capturing vibrant and candid portraits that tell a unique story.

-Emerald Bay Lake Tahoe is a popular spot to ask the most important question of your life.
-Many people choose to propose at this picturesque spot for a moment that they will never forget.
+Emerald Bay in Lake Tahoe is a popular spot to propose to your partner.
+Many people choose to propose at this spot for a moment that they will never forget.
 For their Emerald Bay Lake Tahoe engagement photography session, we clambered up the top of rocks and over snow piles to get to the ledge overlooking Fannette Island.

 Start at the parking lot of Emerald Bay State Park.
 There’s a vista point that you can take pictures of the lake from above, or if you’re feeling a little extra adventurous, you can climb the big rocks for a higher and better view.
 You can see Fannette Island clearly from the top of the rocks, and down the path is the entrance to Eagle Falls Trail.

 Eagle Falls Trail is a 1.8 mile heavily trafficked out and back trail located near South Lake Tahoe, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail but must be kept on leash.
 Leading into the heart of Desolation Wilderness (a permit is required), the Eagle Falls Trail offers forest, lake and far reaching views of Lake Tahoe and the Sierra high country.